 When Should I Purchase Stock Options?

-If you have been given the opportunity to purchase stock options, you may want to take advantage of them if you can currently afford to do so.
-You should not go into debt to purchase stock options.
-It is important that you weigh the risk of these stocks against what you can afford to lose.
+If you have been given the opportunity to purchase stock options, you may want to take advantage of them if you can afford to do so.
+But you should not go into debt to purchase stock options.
+Before purchasing, you should weigh the risk, and ask yourself if this is money you can afford to lose.

-When you purchase the stocks you should also plan for tax implications, some stock options are given as tax free, and you will only pay a capital gains tax when you sell them.
+When you purchase stock, you should also plan financially for the tax implications.
+Some stock options are given as tax-free, and you will only pay a capital gains tax when you sell them.
 Others are reported as taxable income.

 When Should I Not Take Advantage of the Stock Options?

-At times the offered price may not be deeply discounted enough to be beneficial.
-If the discount is not very deep or if the current market price has dropped below the amount they are offering your options for, then it is not a good deal.
+At times, the offered price offered by your employer may not be deeply discounted enough to be beneficial.
+If the discount is not large or if the current market price has dropped below the amount they are offering your options for, then it is not a good deal.